MUSTON VILLAGE (SatNav - YO14 0ER)

 Muston is a village and civil parish in the Scarborough district of North Yorkshire.
-It has a population of around 320 and is situated on the Yorkshire Wolds Way National Trail.
-Muston is only about 2 miles from the seafront at Filey.
+It has a population of around 320 and is situated on the Yorkshire Wolds Way National Trail approximately 2 miles from the seafront at Filey.

 Muston is made up of two words, 'Mus' (moss, marsh or morass) and 'Ton' (town or towne).

 There is a derelict windmill on the outskirts of the village, just off the A165.
 References to a mill first appear in 1341, the current mill is thought to have been built in1826 and used until 1932.
 The mill is currently undergoing renovations.
 You can follow this work by visiting their website:

 All Saints Church is a small but beautiful building.
 There is reference to a church in Muston as early as 1115 but the building we worship in today is far 'newer'.